zwe-htet-paing/zwe-htet-paing/README.md

 - 🔭 I’m currently working on Computer Vision and NLP project.
 - 🌱 I’m currently learning DL and parallel computing
-- ⚡ Fun fact: Anime, Life, Twice in that order
+- ⚡ Fun fact: Anime, Life

 <!--
 - 👯 I’m looking to collaborate on ...